billycypher/learning-c/lesson-01/README.md

 The first one is a string that defines the format.
 In this case, it was `"%s\n"` which means:

 1. `%s`: expect the next argument to be a string.
-1. `\ n`: insert a new line when printting this character .
+1. `\n`: insert a new line when printting this character .

-The second argument is our `" hello, world! "` message.
+The second argument is our `"hello, world!"` message.

 # How to compile?